Disclosure

 Frequently Asked Questions

-Does this dash cam record audio inside the car?
+Does this dash cam record sound inside the car?

 Yes, it does.
-The interior-facing camera has a built-in microphone that records audio along with the video.
-You can turn this feature on or off in the settings menu if you prefer privacy.
-I found the audio quality clear enough to capture conversations and other sounds inside the vehicle.
+The interior-facing cabin camera has a built-in microphone that records audio.
+You can turn this feature on or off in the settings menu on the touchscreen, which is important to know for privacy laws that vary by state.

-Can I use a 128GB or 64GB memory card instead of the included 32GB one?
+Can I use a 128GB or 256GB memory card with it?

 No, you cannot.
-According to the specifications, the maximum supported flash memory size is 32GB.
-I tried a 64GB card and the dash cam would not recognize it.
-You’re limited to the included 32GB card or another microSD card of the same maximum capacity.
+According to the specifications, the maximum supported memory card size is 32GB.
+I tried a larger card and it caused errors.
+It’s designed to work with the included 32GB card or another high-endurance 32GB microSD card.

-Do I need to buy anything else to make it work?
+Do I need to buy anything else to get started?

 My Final Verdict